sasha-ishchuk/fit-app/README.md

 Application to track your daily tasks (workouts also) which allows you to keep your routine/health/fitness/nutrition/diet information in one place.
-For now include: BMI calculator, BMI chart & task planner (todo list).
+For now include: BMI chart & task planner (todo list).

 > NOTE: ***FitApp*** development started 24.08.2022 - it's **IN PROCESS FOR NOW**